[slideshow_deploy id=’213′]

-- Adult flea beetles cause distinctive ‘pitting’ in leaf surfaces.
+- Adult flea beetles cause distinctive ‘pitting’ in upper leaf surfaces.
 This type of damage is easily recognizable.

 - Beetles are small (most <1/4″) and have enlarged femurs on their back legs.
 This allows them to jump very far, hence the common name.
 The ‘thickened thighs’ can be used as an identification tool.

-- Some of the common flea beetles we have here in the PNW are
+- Some of the common flea beetles we have here in the PNW are:

 Phyllotreta cruciferae, crucifer flea beetle : metallic blue-green to black